Metric proposal

 Isn't this just Eval Improvement Rate with extra steps?

 Close.
 Eval platforms already sum lift-over-baseline across experiments, which is a rate.
 The difference is gate 3: production verification.
-Half of eval lift doesn't survive contact with real production distribution.
+A substantial share of eval lift doesn't survive contact with real production distribution — scenario coverage is partial, persona drift is real, production mixes shift.
 AIR only counts the improvements that actually moved the metric on real traffic after deploy.

 Why does "meaningful" need a threshold?